christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 and who was a student of Gamaliel (Paul the Apostle claimed that he was brought up in Jerusalem "at the feet of Gamaliel" (Acts 22:3)), and who was the one that came up with the idea that "Rome was Edom".
-It was likely after the Bar Kokhba Revolt when he realized that subversion was the only way to defeat the Romans (at the Council of Jamnia https://en.wikipedia.org/wiki/Council_of_Jamnia).
-So, rabbi Akiva and his students Aquila of Sinope aka Onkelos (his connection to the Roman elite), Markianos of Alexandria aka Marcion (Greek Markion) of Sinope, Shimon bar Yohai aka Simon Peter (Shimon bar Yonah) (Simon's mythology was stolen from the Roman deity
+It was likely after the Bar Kokhba Revolt when he realized that subversion was the only way to defeat the Romans.
+So, likely at the Council of Jamnia https://en.wikipedia.org/wiki/Council_of_Jamnia, rabbi Akiva and his students Aquila of Sinope aka Onkelos (his connection to the Roman elite), Markianos of Alexandria aka Marcion (Greek Markion) of Sinope, Shimon bar Yohai aka Simon Peter (Shimon bar Yonah) (Simon's mythology was stolen from the Roman deity